What to Expect at Your First Aikido Class

 Warming up

 The instructor or a senior student usually leads the class in warm-up exercises called aikitaiso.
-These usually take about 15 minutes, and are designed to do a full stretch of legs, arms, neck, fingers, joints as well as to relax the body before class.
+These usually take about 15 minutes and are designed to do a full stretch of legs, arms, neck, fingers, and joints as well as to relax the body before class.
 You will be expected to eventually know and count in Japanese from 1 to 10.
-Please listen to the following clip.

 Falling and Rolling